gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/stretchingpolymer.rst

 ..  container:: justify

     Here each number corresponds to the atom index, as can be seen from the *peg.gro* file.
-For instance, atom of id 2 is a carbon atom, and five in an oxygen:
+For instance, the atom of *id 2* is a carbon atom, and the atom id *id 5* is an oxygen:

 ..  code-block:: bw